FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 What is invoice factoring?

 Invoice factoring is the process of selling outstanding invoices to an invoice factoring company for a small percentage of the receivables.
-You’ll get anywhere from 80% to 90% of the invoice value within 24 to 48 hours, which you can use to fund your business.
+You’ll get anywhere from 80% to 90% of the invoice value within 24 to 48 hours.
+You can use this money to fund your business.

 What is the difference between non-recourse and recourse factoring?